PodewitzLab/PyConSolv/README.md

   -p [CPU], --cpu [CPU] number of cpu cores to be used for calculations, default 12
   -mult [MULTIPLICITY], --multiplicity [MULTIPLICITY] multiplicity of the system, default 1
   -noopt perform a single point calculation instead of a geometry optimization -box specify box size for your system
+  -e, --engine         choice of simulation engine

 **options that affect analysis**:
   -a , --analyze analyze a simulation
   -mask [MASK], --mask [MASK] atomid mask for clustering
   -cluster [CLUSTER], --cluster [CLUSTER] clustering method
-  -e, --engine         choice of simulation engine
   -nosp skip single point calculations for clusters
+  -qmmm, --qmmm use a qmmm approach to determine cluster energy ranking

 **general options:**